Ready to buy a home in Seattle in 2021? You might need a jumbo loan.

 That loan limit was just in the $400k range in 2019.
 Far below what most home buyers in Seattle would need.

-Fortunately, the FHFA has announced another great leap in 2020 conforming loan limits.
+Fortunately, the FHFA has announced another great leap in 2021 conforming loan limits.
 For the fourth consecutive year, the FHFA has raised the maximum conforming loan limit.
-For 2020 the national standard is now up to $510,400.
-A $100,000 increase over 2018.
+For 2021 the national standard is now up to $548,250.

 The good news is that there are exceptions for high cost areas.
 Those with average home values that are at least 115% or higher than the national average.
 Obviously, we are in one of those zones.

-So, you won’t hit the baseline jumbo loan limit in 2020 unless you need to borrow more than that.
-You can borrow up to $741,750 and still get all of your favorite conventional and government backed loan program features.
+So, you won’t hit the baseline jumbo loan limit in 2021 unless you need to borrow more than that.
+You can borrow up to this cap, and still get all of your favorite conventional and government backed loan program features.
 Like low and no down payment home loans.

-You may be able to negotiate the seller down enough to make it under the conforming loan limit in 2020.
+You may be able to negotiate the seller down enough to make it under the conforming loan limit.

 Or you may find you can get a lot more house for your money in the suburbs, and can deal with a property that may need a cosmetic makeover.
 In these cases, the 203k loan can actually give you up to $50,000 to make improvements and renovate your house when you buy.